What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 - Product: If you run an eCommerce store, this element imports product listings directly into an email.

 There are lots of options for customizing how every element looks.
-These are listed under Settings in the editor’s main left-hand menu.
+These are listed under Settings in the editor’s main right-hand menu.

 Use Personalization Tags to personalize your email content.